dlealv/officescripts-unit-test-framework/README.md

 A lightweight, extensible logging framework for [Office Scripts](https://learn.microsoft.com/en-us/office/dev/scripts/) (ExcelScript), inspired by frameworks like Log4j.
 Add robust, structured logs to your Excel automations with control over log levels, appenders, and error handling.
+This framework ensures compatibility with Office Scripts and Node.js/TypeScript.

 ---